Debt & Credit Help Paying Off Debt

 The way debt relief impacts your credit depends on the method you choose.
 Some debt relief options, like a debt consolidation loan, can actually help you improve your credit.
 Other types of debt relief, like bankruptcy or debt settlement, can significantly damage your credit.

-Before you choose a debt relief strategy, it’s important to understand how it’s going to affect your credit in the short-term, as well as how it might impact you in the long run.
+Before you choose a debt relief strategy, it’s important to understand how it’s going to affect your credit in the short term, as well as how it might impact you in the long run.

 No matter what you choose, though, you can improve your credit over time when you stick with the program.

 When you look for a third-party debt relief program, it’s important to be aware of the red flags.
 There are reputable debt relief companies out there, but you’ll need to be on your toes.
-Here are some of the ones to watch out for when evaluating your debt relief options.
+There are some unethical companies on the market, and the debt relief industry is one that’s often a target for scams.

 • Promises to boost your credit score